benchmark-urbanism/cityseer-api/docs/metrics/layers.md

 Once created, a [`Data_Layer`](#data-layer) should be assigned to a [`Network_Layer`](#network-layer).
 The `Network_Layer` provides the backbone for the localised spatial aggregation of data points over the street network.
 The measures will be computed over the same distance thresholds as used for the `Network_Layer`.

 The data points will be assigned to the two closest network nodes — one in either direction — based on the closest adjacent street edge.
-This enables a dynamic spatial aggregation method that accurately describes distances over the network to data points, relative to the direction of approach.
+This enables a dynamic spatial aggregation method that more accurately describes distances over the network to data points, relative to the direction of approach.

 <FuncSignature>Data_Layer.assign_to_network(Network_Layer, max_dist)</FuncSignature>